 Her age was estimated to be 12 years and if you remember my prior post, that is the life expectancy of this breed.
 In spite of the fact that there are still 13 horses, 5 dogs, 2-3 cats, untold number of chickens/roosters, and a 3 year old and a 4 year old, the farm is quieter without her shrill calls andit has lost a bit of its character as well.
 It was fun to watch her run around and do back flips in her cage or run across the rafters of the covered patio.
 I’m surprisingly saddened and touched by her passing.

-Mona is a Common Marmoset which is indigenous to Brazil.
+Mona is a Common Marmoset that is indigenous to Brazil.
 She is owned by the owners of Finca Soley who rent the property out to Isa and Milton.
 Marmots are small and weigh about 9 ounces.
 More general info here.

-Mona lives in a mesh cage about 6 feet wide, 8 feet tall and 4 feet deep She is allowed to run free around the patio (she is not supposed to go into the house but has been known to do so), roof, gutters, etc. during the day.
+Mona lives in a mesh cage about 6 feet wide, 8 feet tall, and 4 feet deep She is allowed to run free around the patio (she is not supposed to go into the house but has been known to do so), roof, gutters, etc. during the day.

-Mona appears to be healthy and happy in her “old” age of 12.
+Mona appears to be healthy and happy at her “old” age of 12.
 She frequently races around in the cage, jumping from perch to perch with ease, even doing back flips.
 Her agility and accuracy are really amazing to watch.

 She eats fruit that the caretaker provides and bugs that she finds while she is out and about.

 Very territorial, once when one of the dogs chased one of the cats up a post where Mona was sitting, Mona promptly chased the cat down!
 It happened so fast I didn’t see it but Dan told me about it.